tmcgilchrist/memtrace/docs/protobuf.md

 When viewing a flamegraph in pprof, you can right-click on a location and view it's source code: another feature that uses information from the mappings that are missing in our conversion tool.

+Lastly, memtrace tracks deallocations and promotions.
+Memtrace-viewer then uses this information to display how much memory was live at any point (timestamp) during the program.
+However, Go does not have a generational GC and does not track promotions.
+Thus, Pprof does not visualise this information either.
+While Pprof displays a directed graph of memory that is "in-use", this seems like a snapshot of the memory profile taken at a particular instant (usually the end of the program), rather than tracking live memory accross the entire run.
+Thus, our conversion tool or writer do not track collection or promotion events either.
+Some more information about the Go GC can be found in the next section.

 ## On the Go GC

 Since the premise of this work is reusing the Go tooling and visualisations, it is useful to understand what kind of Garbage Collector Go uses.